isabella232/help-7/gitbook/superquery/superquery-editor/sql-search.md

 ## Using SQL Search

-First, click on the "SQL Search" magnifying glass icon in your lefthand navigation bar.
+First, click on the "SQL Search" magnifying glass icon in your left-hand navigation bar.

 <!-- markdownlint-disable-next-line -->
 ![](../.gitbook/assets/SQLSEARTCH.jpg)